 This is a power rack review for the Rogue R4 Infinity Rack.
 I’ve had my R4 for a little over a year now and I figure that’s plenty of time to form an opinion on it.
-I’ll go over what I like about the R4 and what I don’t like about it.
-I’ll cover everything from the rack’s specifications, included equipment, available accessories, price and hopefully everything in between.
-First, I’ll briefly explain the difference in the Rogue rack lines and why I chose the R4.
+In this review I’ll go over what I fancy about the R-4 and, what I don’t like about it.
+I’ll cover everything from the rack’s specifications, included equipment, available accessories, price, and hopefully everything in between.
+First, I’ll briefly explain the difference in the Rogue rack lines and why I chose the R-4.

 The Infinity Line of Power Racks

-Rogue offers four series of power racks.
-The R4 is part of the Infinity family which uses 2″x3″ 11 gauge steel for the uprights & cross-members, and 5/8″ hardware for bolting the rack together.
-This is the most popular configuration among Rogue racks and it is pretty much the industry standard as well.
+Rogue offers four different series of power racks.
+The R4 is part of the Infinity Series, which uses 2″x3″, 11-gauge steel for the uprights & cross-members, and 5/8″ hardware for bolting the rack together.
+This is the most popular configuration among Rogue racks and it is pretty much the industry standard at this point as well.

-The steel and hardware used in the Infinity line is more than tough enough for commercial use and Crossfit affiliates, so it’s certainly more than enough power rack for a garage gym.
-While the Monster R4 is definitely one hell of a rack, I didn’t even consider buying this version as it starts at $500 more than the Infinity version.
-The extra money wouldn’t have stopped at the initial cost either, the accessories for the Monster’s 3×3 steel are going to cost more as well.
+The steel and hardware used in the Infinity line is more than tough enough for commercial use and CrossFit affiliates, so it’s certainly more than enough power rack for a garage gym.
+While the Monster (RM-4) is definitely one hell of a rack, I didn’t even consider buying this version as it starts at $500 more than the Infinity.
+The extra money wouldn’t have stopped at the initial cost either, the accessories for the Monster’s 3×3 steel to cost more as well.
 I saw no reason to buy that beefy of a power cage for my garage gym.

-Other than bragging rights, the only true benefit to owning the R6 over the R4 is the storage capabilities.
-The lifting area of the R6 is identical to the R4.
-It’s the same height, width, and uses the same hardware and accessories.
-I didn’t go with the R6 both because of the increased price and the additional floor space the rack occupies.
-However, if you have the cash and the floor space for it feel free to check it out.
+Other than bragging rights, the only true benefit to owning the R-6 over the 4 is the storage capabilities.
+The lifting area of the R-6 is identical; it’s the same height, width, and uses the same hardware and accessories.
+I didn’t go with the R-6 both because of the higher price and the additional floor space the rack occupies.
+That said, if you have both the cash and the floor space for it then by all means have at that 6.

-Like most power racks, this rack is meant to be anchored to the ground for stability.
-Because of that, the rack has feet that extend out past the uprights giving it a total footprint of 51″x53″.
-The dimensions inside the uprights is 43″x43″… this is the space you have to enter the rack and the lateral space for the barbell to travel inside the rack.
+Like most power racks this one is meant to be anchored to the ground for stability.
+Because of that, the rack has feet that extend out past the uprights giving it a footprint of 51″ wide by 53″ deep.
+The dimensions inside the uprights is 43″ x 43″ square.
+This is the area that you have to enter the rack and the lateral space for the barbell to travel inside the rack.

 The uprights themselves are 90″ tall and the rack has two pull-up bars; one in the front and a fat/skinny bar in the back.
-The total weight of the rack before any add-ons is about 250 pounds.
-The only accessories it comes with are the pin/pipe safety system, 4 band pegs, and 2 j-cups.
-The price before any accessories is $960 and this does include free shipping.
+The total weight of the rack before any add-ons is roughly 250 pounds.
+The only accessories it comes with are the pin & pipe safety system, 4 band pegs, and 2 j-cups.
+The price before any accessories is $960 before shipping.

 - Westside hole pattern – Having 1″ holes through the bench region is awesome.
 Most racks have the same 2″ hole pattern from top to bottom and that will almost always lead to your safety bar either being too low or too high.
-High five to Rogue for going with the Westside.
+Westside is a must.

 - Black on black – I think the Rogue black theme is just awesome looking.
-I know some of the commercial manufacturers offer all colors under the sun, but you pay for that.
-If I’m not going to get a color choice, at least it’s black.
-Also their black coating stays on the metal.
-It doesn’t flake off.
+I know some of the commercial manufacturers (including even Rogue now) offer all colors under the sun, but you pay for that.
+Also Rogue’s black powder coat is extremely resilient.
+It’s not an easy task to chip away at it.

 Infinity Rack Accessories

-There are countless accessories available for the R4.
+There are countless accessories available for the R-4.
 I have a number of them already and there is not a one that I regret buying.
-Here are some of the accessories I have used and own.
-You can see the entire list of available accessories here.
+Here are some of the accessories that I own and use – you can see the entire list of available accessories here.
+Note: remember that each line of racks uses its own accessories.

 -Matador for Rogue R4 Power Rack